kane-thornwyrd/quark-up/README.md

 # quark-up
-THe lightest client for neutrino
+The lightest client for neutrino